lankydan/spring-data-cassandra/spring data cassandra.md

 ```
 Note that to query the `first_name` the string `KeyFirst` must be included in the method name, due to the `firstName` property existing in the `key` property of `Person`.

-I have also added another query to the code but I urge you not to use a similar query unless your realy really need to.
+I have also added another query to the code but I urge you not to use a similar query unless your really really need to.
 Lets start from the beginning of how this method was constructed.
 ```java
 List<Person> findByLastName(final String lastName);
 ```